 Piriformis syndrome causes pain in the buttocks and hip.
 It occurs when the piriformis muscle irritates the sciatic nerve.
+Treatment includes stretches, exercises, and home remedies.

 This irritation can cause pain, numbness, tingling, and shooting sensations in the buttocks and hip, and sometimes in the thighs and legs.
 Piriformis syndrome can cause occasional pain or become a chronic condition.